 At the heart of the problem is that the most common of all common drugs block or activate biochemical pathways that do not naturally expect such intervention and can not cope with it.
 This opens the way for unwanted effects.
 These common medications make much more changes in the body than the doctor wants.
 Suppression of symptoms ( inflammation , fatigue , pain , etc.) can often be achieved quickly and efficiently, but at the cost of disregarding backward metabolic linkages.
 This is the principle of drug addiction and withdrawal syndromes.

-- Examples of allosteric drugs are cyclooxygenase inhibitors, i.e., common " pain powders " ( aspirin , paracetamol, ibuprofen, diclofenac and others).
+- Examples of allosteric drugs are cyclooxygenase inhibitors, i.e., common " pain powders " ( aspirin , paracetamol, ibuprofen, diclofenac, and the like).
 Although often beneficial, these analgesics block the entire branch of synthesis of prostaglandins, signal molecules of the immune system.
 This will silence a significant portion of the immune communication, and it is unclear what feedback there is.

 - Much more addictive are analgesics containing codeine - alnagon and its clones.
 Codeine slowly changes into morphine in the body and causes opiate addiction.